 - Assault and Battery by Dangerous Weapon

-- Indecent Assault and Battery
+- Assault and Battery on a Pregnant Woman

 Being charged with assault and battery in Barnstable does not equate to a conviction.
 Do not give up.
 In the state of Massachusetts, everyone accused of a crime is considered innocent until proven guilty.
 You are well within your rights to vigorously and assertively defend yourself against false or unfounded criminal allegations, including an assault and battery charge.
 Various defenses may be applicable in these situations: